 Trini, fearless and agile, the Sabre-Tooth Tiger Dinozord shall be under your command as the Yellow Ranger.”

 The five of them looked at each other for a moment, then Zordon continued.
 “Observe the Viewing Globe.”
 As they did, he showed them how five of the Zords could come together.
 “As the five of you work together, so do your Zords.
 When you need help, you need only to turn to the power of the Dinozords, which will come together to form the mighty Megazord.”

 The teens looked at each other, then Zack shook his head.
 “Power Morphers?
 Megazord?
 This is just too weird for me!”

 Kimberly nodded briefly.
-“It’s been real, but we’ve got to go!” she declared.
+“It’s been real, but we’ve got to go!
+I have a date.” she declared.
 It drew her, she admitted it, but this just couldn’t be happening, and even if it was, she was only a kid!
 What did she know about trying to save the world?
 What did any of them know?